Kid Activities

 • Add worms.
 Tape the top back on or cover top with plastic wrap and tape.
 Either way, put in several air holes.
 The jar should not be put anywhere too cold.

-Tape black construction paper around bottle, and leave for a day or 2 -- try to do this on a Friday.
+Tape black construction paper around the bottle, and leave for a day or 2 — try to do this on a Friday.
 When you take the paper off, you will see the tunnels the worms have made, and the layers will have shifted and mixed.

 Make sure you check your bottle ecosystems every day; moisten the soil; add more moistened food to the top layer if necessary.
 Always ensure the contents of the jar are moist, not too wet and definitely not too dry.